Skip to main content

 How strong is the evidence for Vitamin D and Sleep Maintenance Insomnia?

-We rate the evidence as Grade D (Preliminary).
+We rate the evidence as Grade D (Very Early Research).
 This rating is based on 1 peer-reviewed studies with 4,552 total participants.
 The overall direction of effect is mixed.

 Related Evidence